‹ Back to New at Amity Blog

 Namit

-Namit Chauhan is a skilled professional with experience in digital marketing, content creation, and business administration.
+Namit Chauhan is a professional with experience in digital marketing, content development, and business coordination.
 He holds an MBA in IT & Finance from Amity University and a BBA in International Business.
-He has demonstrated abilities in developing and executing marketing campaigns, creating engaging content, and contributing to organisational goals.
+Currently associated with the Amity Institute of Training & Development, he supports SEO-aligned content, digital communication, and cross-functional coordination.
+His work focuses on improving content quality, supporting outreach initiatives, and contributing to organisational objectives through structured execution and clear communication.

 Frequently Asked Questions